 Number six: Kamchia biosphere reserve (25km south of Varna)

-Number seven: Devnya (25km to west from Varna)
+Number seven: The Museum of Mosaics in Devnya (25km to the west from Varna)

 Last but not least comes Devnya.
 It is a small industrial town with a hidden gem that you don’t want to miss out.
 The Museum of Mosaics is a museum built on top of a Roman villa’s ruins and shows mosaics from the Roman and Byzantine city of Marcianopolis.
 The mosaics cover the ground floor and are very well-preserved.
 You can distinctively see the ornaments and the colours of all of them.
 There are buses on a regular basis to and from Devnya.
 Check the Tourist Information Centre of Varna for more information on the bus schedule.

-Are you ready to explore the highlights of Black Sea Pearl Varna and the region?
+Are you ready to explore my list of 20 interesting attractions in Varna and the region?

 Don’t miss out to put Varna on your radar.